 About me

 Today, I’m the Founder and CEO of Mergen AI, where I design and build large-scale AI systems that execute regulatory workflows for food and beverage brands.
-Previously, I served as Head of Core Generative AI Development at Oracle, leading cross-functional teams of data scientists and machine learning engineers responsible for production-grade generative and applied AI platforms deployed across multiple industries.
+Previously, I served as Head of Core Generative AI Development at Oracle, leading cross-functional teams of data scientists and AI/ML engineers responsible for production-grade generative and applied AI platforms deployed across multiple industries.

 Latest news